KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `BoredDaily.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-7. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-BornBeforeDate by justjim1220](https://github.com/justjim1220/MMM-BornBeforeDate)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Outdated: Found `MichMich/MagicMirror` in file `MMM-BornBeforeDate.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-6. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-BoschSmartHome by jalibu](https://github.com/jalibu/MMM-BoschSmartHome)

-1. Information: There are updates for 9 dependencie(s):
+1. Information: There are updates for 10 dependencie(s):
-   - @stylistic/eslint-plugin   ^2.12.1  →   ^2.13.0
+   - @stylistic/eslint-plugin   ^2.12.1  →    ^3.1.0
-   - @types/node               ^22.10.2  →  ^22.10.9
+   - @types/node               ^22.10.2  →  ^22.13.1
-   - bosch-smart-home-bridge     ^1.6.0  →    ^1.7.2
+   - bosch-smart-home-bridge     ^1.6.0  →    ^1.7.5
-   - eslint                     ^9.17.0  →   ^9.18.0
+   - eslint                     ^9.17.0  →   ^9.20.1
    - eslint-config-prettier      ^9.1.0  →   ^10.0.1
    - eslint-plugin-prettier      ^5.2.1  →    ^5.2.3
+   - prettier                    ^3.4.2  →    ^3.5.0
-   - rollup                     ^4.29.1  →   ^4.31.0
+   - rollup                     ^4.29.1  →   ^4.34.6
    - typescript                  ^5.7.2  →    ^5.7.3
-   - typescript-eslint          ^8.18.2  →   ^8.21.0
+   - typescript-eslint          ^8.18.2  →   ^8.24.0

 2. ESLint issues:
    - node_helper.js: Line 13, Column 1034: 't' is defined but never used. (rule: no-unused-vars)